noodlensk/discount-demo/docs/architecture.md

 ## APIs

-OpenAPIs specification allow us to generate server, client stubs for any language as well as have documentation and version control for API changes
+OpenAPIs specification allow us to generate server, client stubs for any language as well as have documentation and version control for API changes.

 ## Data stores